-Product Status Prolieve Thermodilatation system for the treatment of BPH We received premarketing approval for the Prolieve system from the FDA on February 19, 2004.
-Since that time we have been commercializing the Prolieve system through Boston Scientific.
-ThermoDox [TM] (Doxorubicin-laden thermo-liposome) We currently are conducting a single-site Phase I clinical trial in collaboration with the National Institutes of Health using ThermoDox in conjunction with radio frequency ablation in the treatment of liver cancer.
+Product Status • Prolieve Thermodilatation system for the treatment of BPH We received premarketing approval for the Prolieve system from the FDA on February 19, 2004.
+Since that time we have been commercializing the Prolieve system through Boston Scientific. • ThermoDox [TM] (Doxorubicin-laden thermo-liposome) We currently are conducting a single-site Phase I clinical trial in collaboration with the National Institutes of Health using ThermoDox in conjunction with radio frequency ablation in the treatment of liver cancer.
 We are evaluating additional study sites and expect to add one such site in China and up to two more U.S. sites in order to accelerate patient accrual.
 In addition, ThermoDox, in conjunction with modified Prolieve equipment, is currently the subject of a multi-site Phase I clinical trial for the treatment of prostate cancer.
 We continue to evaluate the feasibility of initiating studies using ThermoDox in combination with our focused microwave Adaptive Phased Array (APA) or advanced phased array radio frequency heating technology for the treatment of breast cancer.
 Breast Cancer Treatment System During 2004, we terminated both branches of our pivotal Phase II trials using our advanced phase array technology in the treatment of small and late-stage breast cancer tumors.
 We are continuing to explore the use of ThermoDox in combination with APA or advanced phased array radio frequency technology to treat breast cancer.
 In addition, we are exploring possible strategic transactions and relationships involving our heat-only treatment system.

-Pre-clinical studies at Memorial Sloan-Kettering Cancer Center involving our CRI technology are ongoing.
+Cancer Repair Inhibitor (CRI) Pre-clinical studies at Sloan-Kettering involving our CRI technology are ongoing.
 We are exploring possible strategic transactions and relationships to further the development of this technology.

-Since 1995, we have generated only minimal revenues and have funded our operations primarily through private placements of our equity securities.
+Since 1995, we have generated only modest revenues and have funded our operations primarily through private placements of our equity securities.
 During the most recently completed fiscal year, following FDA premarketing approval of our Prolieve Thermodilatation system, we received one-time licensing fees of \$4,000,000 under our agreement with Boston Scientific Corporation, the distributor of our Prolieve system.
-We generated revenues of \$2,506,228 from the sale to Boston Scientific of Prolieve control units and disposable treatment kits during the period from receipt of the PMA through December 31, 2004.
-During the first quarter of 2005, sales of Prolieve products generated revenues of \$1,870,153 compared to \$100,000 for the portion of the first quarter of 2004 subsequent to FDA approval.
+During the first six months of 2005, sales of Prolieve products generated revenues of \$4,766,503 compared to \$542,945 for the portion of the first six months of 2004 subsequent to FDA approval.
 Until such time, if any, as we are able to complete development and testing of, and gain necessary regulatory approvals for, one or more of our other products, sales of the Prolieve products will represent our only source of revenue.
 We presently do not have any committed sources of financing.
 Therefore, we are reliant on revenues from the sale of our Prolieve products, and from funds generated through the sale of our securities to fund our ongoing operations.

 The Prolieve system consists of a microwave generator and conductors, along with a computer and computer software programs that control the focusing and application of heat (control units), plus a specially designed, one-time-use catheter kit.
 We expect to continue to generate revenues from sales of control units and catheter kits.
-Under our agreement with Boston Scientific, we are entitled to receive our manufacturing and initial shipping costs plus 50% of the "profit"-measured as the difference between such costs and the average selling price (determined in accordance with the agreement) for each control unit-and 50% of the revenue generated from the sale of catheter kits, based upon a per unit price to the end user determined in accordance with the agreement, with Celsion bearing the cost of goods sold, including initial shipping costs.
+Under our agreement with Boston Scientific, we are entitled to receive our costs plus 50% of "profit"-measured as the difference between such costs and the average selling price (determined in accordance with the agreement) for each control unit-and 50% of the revenue generated from the sale of catheter kits, for which Celsion bears the cost of goods sold.
 During the introduction of the Prolieve system, we expect that sales of both control units and catheter kits will increase.
-However, over time we expect that sales of consoles will level off as the market becomes more saturated.
+However, over time we expect that sales will level off.